 Rutgers University professor of history (retired).
-Author of The Way of the Human Being (Yale), In the Spirit of the Earth (Johns Hopkins), Keepers of the Game (California), The Great Forgetting (K-Selected), Eve’s Breast (K-Selected), editor of The American Indian and the Problem of History (Oxford).
+Author of The Way of the Human Being (Yale), In the Spirit of the Earth (Johns Hopkins), Keepers of the Game (California), The Great Forgetting (K-Selected), Eve’s Breast (K-Selected), Successful College Teaching begins with Throwing Away Your Lecture Notes (K-Selected), editor of The American Indian and the Problem of History (Oxford).
 Winner of the American Historical Association’s Albert J Beveridge Award (1979) for the “best book of the year in American history.”
 Winner of the Anne Izard Storyteller’s Choice Award (Westchester County Library).
 Guggenheim fellowship, Senior National Endowment for the Humanities fellowship, American Council of Learned Societies fellowship, Newberry Library fellowship, Henry E Huntington Library fellowship, Canadian Embassy fellowship.

 when God decided to invent

 himself he picked the was

 I didn’t set out to destroy myself.
 It just happened.

 Like I said, this is what academics do.